d5/tengo/docs/tutorial.md

              //  but updating reference 's' with another String value
 ```

-The composite types (Array, Map) are mutable by default, but, you can make them immutable using `immutable` expression.
+The compound types (Array, Map) are mutable by default, but, you can make them immutable using `immutable` expression.

 ```golang
 a := [1, 2, 3]